The Saint in Palm Springs

-The Saint in Palm Springs is a crime melodrama released by RKO Pictures in early 1941.
+The Saint in Palm Springs is a 1941 American mystery crime film directed by Jack Hively and starring George Sanders, Wendy Barrie and Jonathan Hale.
+It was produced and released by Hollywood studio RKO Pictures.
 The film continued the screen adventures of the Robin Hood-inspired anti-hero, Simon Templar, alias "The Saint", created by Leslie Charteris.
 This sequel was based upon a story by Charteris; however, many changes to his concept were made.
 Charteris later novelised his version of the film story as the novella "Palm Springs", contained within the 1942 collection The Saint Goes West.
 This was the sixth of eight in RKO's film series about The Saint.